-Tips from the Can Do Places Enterprise Mash Up in August 2014: a funding and how to get it
+Tips from the Can Do Places Enterprise Mash Up in August 2014, on funding and how to get it:

 - Bring the passion that you have for a project with you, and allow the people with the money to see that;